Births, deaths, anniversaries, celebrations and dates of note.

 - John Wilkes Booth, Lincoln assassin, shot and killed by U.S. troops in a tobacco barn in Virginia in 1865.
 Even Confederate Gen. Joseph E. Johnston called Booth’s act “a disgrace to the age.”
 Booth’s last words were “useless, useless.”

 - George Alec Effinger, American sci-fi author, dies at the age of 55, leaving behind a slew of great novels, but is best remembered for his genre-rattling cyber-punk trilogy featuring private eye Marîd Audran who plies his trade in an unnamed Arab city in the not-so-distant future that is “so grim, stark and sleazy that… it makes Blade Runner‘s Los Angeles look like Sunnybrook Farm.”

-- Anthony Boucher (né William Anthony Parker White), mystery author and revered critic, dies at the age of fifty-six.
+- Anthony Boucher (né William Anthony Parker White), editor, author and revered mystery critic, dies at the age of fifty-six.
 The Bouchercon, the annual world mystery convention, is named in his honour.

 - D.O.A., the film noir classic starring Edmund O’Brien as a hapless sap who’s been slipped a lethal dose of a slow-acting poison, makes its debut in 1949.
 It’s got one of the all-time great noir openings, with O’Brien staggering into a police station to report a murder.
 “Whose?” he’s asked.
 “Mine,” he replies.

 Celebrate these hard-working professionals on the Wednesday of the last full week in April of each year, and check out “You’re a good man, sister,” our tribute to some of the stand-up secretaries of the genre, and the eyes lucky enough to have them.